Why separate embroidery thread?

 Step one

 Cut about 30cm (12") of thread.
-A great tip for measuring your embroidery thread is to hold one end of the thread in your finger tips, stretch it down to your elbow and cut the thread there.
-This will give you a piece of thread that will be easy to separate.
+A great tip is to hold one end in your fingertips, stretch it to your elbow and cut there.
+This gives you a manageable piece to work with.

-Now take one end of the thread and separate out the number you need.
-In the photo you can see the thread has been split into two groups of three strands.
+Take one end of the thread and gently separate the number of strands you need.
+In the photo, the thread is split into two groups of three strands.

-We hope you have found this guide useful and will feel more confident next time you separate embroidery thread.
+We hope you found this guide useful and feel more confident separating embroidery thread.

-You can find more useful guides on our beginners embroidery page.
+You can find more helpful tutorials on our Beginner's Embroidery Guides page.